Nahuatl: Pre-Columbian period

 In Mesoamerica the Mayan, Oto-Manguean and Mixe–Zoque languages had coexisted for millennia.
 This had given rise to the Mesoamerican language area.
 After the Nahuas migrated into the Mesoamerican cultural zone, their language likely adopted various areal traits, which included relational nouns and calques added to the vocabulary, and a distinctly Mesoamerican grammatical construction for indicating possession.

 A language which was the ancestor of Pochutec split from Proto-Nahuan (or Proto-Aztecan) possibly as early as AD 400, arriving in Mesoamerica a few centuries earlier than the bulk of Nahuan speakers.
 Some Nahuan groups migrated south along the Central American isthmus, reaching as far as Nicaragua.
 The critically endangered Pipil language of El Salvador is the only living descendant of the variety of Nahuatl once spoken south of present-day Mexico.

 During the 7th century, Nahuan speakers rose to power in central Mexico.
 The people of the Toltec culture of Tula, which was active in central Mexico around the 10th century, are thought to have been Nahuatl speakers.
 By the 11th century, Nahuatl speakers were dominant in the Valley of Mexico and far beyond, with settlements including Azcapotzalco, Colhuacan and Cholula rising to prominence.
 Nahua migrations into the region from the north continued into the Postclassic period.
 The Mexica were among the latest groups to arrive in the Valley of Mexico; they settled on an island in the Lake Texcoco, subjugated the surrounding tribes, and ultimately an empire named Tenochtitlan.
 Mexica political and linguistic influence ultimately extended into Central America, and Nahuatl became a lingua franca among merchants and elites in Mesoamerica, such as with the Maya Kʼicheʼ people.
-As Tenochtitlan grew to become the largest urban center in Central America and one of the largest in the world at the time, it attracted speakers of Nahuatl from diverse areas giving birth to an urban form of Nahuatl with traits from many dialects.
+As Tenochtitlan grew to become the largest urban center in Central America and one of the largest in the world at the time, it attracted Nahuatl speakers from diverse areas giving birth to an urban form of Nahuatl with traits from many dialects.
 This urbanized variety of Tenochtitlan is what came to be known as Classical Nahuatl as documented in colonial times.